jimmychu0807/substrate-front-end-template/README.md

 The code can be installed using [git](https://git-scm.com/) and [yarn](https://yarnpkg.com/).
 Ensure that you have a recent version of Yarn, for development purposes, a minimum of Yarn >=1.10.1 is required, consider migrating to [v2](https://yarnpkg.com/advanced/migration) if not already.

-Note: It is assumed that all cloned dependencies are being installed excluseily via yarn.
+Note: It is assumed that all cloned dependencies are being installed exclusively via yarn.
 Using npm will result in broken dependencies.

 ```bash
 # Clone the repository